13 Complex Cave Castles, Temples, and Buildings Carved In Mountains

 The castles were abandoned by the 16th century but remained in relatively good condition for another 300 years, thanks to the protection of the cave.
 Schallaun can be visited by climbing the rock face, though there is evidence that there was once a path connecting both castles.

 8. One of America's largest cave dwellings: Cliff Palace, USA

-The Cliff Palace was home to the ancestral Pueblo, a native American people who lived throughout Colorado, Utah, Arizona, and New Mexico.
-By 1300 the site was abandoned, and it wasn't rediscovered until 1888.
+The Cliff Palace was home to the ancestral Pueblo, a Native American people who lived throughout Colorado, Utah, Arizona, and New Mexico.
+By 1300, the site was abandoned and wasn't rediscovered until 1888.

 9. Ruins of a fortress in an ancient cave: Balm Castle, Switzerland

 Switzerland's Canton of Solothurn is home to the ruins of Balm Castle, a cave stronghold from the mid-11th century.
 The natural cave in which it was built measures 20 meters (66 feet) wide and 6 meters (20 feet) deep.

 The bulk of the structure was made from wood, which is why so little of it remains today.
 The site was excavated in both 1939 and 1941, and it was found that humans had inhabited the cave since ancient times.